 1928 Morris minor

 Launched at the 1928 London Motor Show, the 8hp Morris Minor was built to rival Austin’s highly successful 7hp Seven.
-Positioned in the ‘starter’ car market, the Minor at launch was available as a fabric top saloon and four-seater tourer body styles.
+Positioned in the ‘starter’ car market, at launch the Minor was available as a fabric top saloon and four-seater tourer body styles.
 Later came a two-seater Minor and a range of commercial vehicle derivatives including a 5-cwt panel van.
 The Minor made use of a simple ladder chassis and was powered by a Wolseley designed 847cc engine.
 After six successful years on sale, the Minor was replaced by the Morris Eight.

 MORRIS minor traveller